kgrid-lab/nephroticsyndrome-computablephenotype/README.md

 1. Sort patient encounters
 2. Process encounters in Chronological order

-    2.1 Flag current encounter for different conditions based on it’s diagnosis
+    2.1 Flag current encounter for different conditions based on it’s diagnoses.
+Each encounter may have multiple diagnoses and each condition listed below may get flagged for multiple diagnoses but the flag is going to be either 0 (for no diagnosis) or 1 (for one or more diagnoses) in that category.

     $${\color{red}NEPH5829_Encounter}$$
     $${\color{red}NEPH5829_Encounter}$$
     $${\color{red}NEPH5832_Encounter}$$